 The reliability of London's bus services and customer satisfaction scores are again good.
 TfL and the boroughs continue to increase the number of fully accessible bus stops in response to London TravelWatch campaigning over the last few years.
 This is very welcome.
-TfL would have needed 77% of bus stops being accessible by the end of March 2014 in order to achieve the Mayoral target of 95% by 2016.
-This has not been achieved.
+The target is to reach 81.9% by the end of March 2015 in order to achieve the Mayoral target of 95% by 2016.